-WWE ‘SmackDown’ Results: Hall Of Famer Returns, The Bar Vs. The Colons Vs. Anderson & Gallows
+WWE ‘SmackDown’ Results: Hall Of Famer Returns, The Bar Vs. The Colons Vs. Anderson And Gallows

 — WWE Universe (@WWEUniverse) August 29, 2018

 As the Inquisitr reported, Paige announced on Twitter that there would be a triple threat tag team tournament to determine the No. 1 contenders to face The New Day at Hell in a Cell for the WWE SmackDown Tag Team Championships.
-On this week’s show, the first triple threat match took place: The Bar versus The Colons versus Gallows and Anderson.
+On this week’s show, the first triple threat match took place: The Bar vs. The Colons vs. Gallows and Anderson.

 Teamwork makes the SPIN-A-ROONI work! #SDLive @BookerT5x @WWEBigE @TrueKofi @XavierWoodsPhD pic.twitter.com/N44fQ2dd9z